Creature House Expression

-Creature House Expression was an award-winning vector graphics editor developed by Creature House in Hong Kong, founded by Alex S.C.
+Creature House Expression was a vector graphics editor developed by Creature House in Hong Kong, founded by Alex S.C.
 Hsu and Irene H. H. Lee.
 It was initially marketed through a developer/publisher agreement with Ray Dream Inc. subsequently Fractal Design Corporation and later MetaCreations under the trade name Fractal Design Expression.

 The software was positioned as a companion to then-Fractal Design/MetaCreations Painter.
 Creature House regained full marketing rights from MetaCreations Corp. in late 2000 and published version 2 of the software under its own name as Creature House Expression.

 The latest version of Creature House Expression published by Creature House Ltd is version 3.3.

 In Sep 2003, Microsoft acquired the software product together with all related trademarks and titles and hired Dr. Alex S. C. Hsu as an architect.
 Eventually, Alex S. C. Hsu led a new Microsoft team to continue the development of the software under the code name Acrylic as part of a new Expression Suite Project initiated by Alex S. C. Hsu and others.
 In 2007, the original Expression application became part of Microsoft's Expression Studio suite of applications, rebranded and rewritten in WPF as Microsoft Expression Design.
 Windows XP and Vista versions are available, although Mac OS X support was officially discontinued.